Our Staff

 she/they

-Sami Watson is Hamkae Center’s Field Coordinator.
-They are a queer, second-generation Indian American who was born and raised in rural Central Virginia.
+Sami Watson is Hamkae Center’s Civic Engagement Manager.
+She is a queer, biracial Indian American who was born and raised in rural Central Virginia.

 Sejung Park